MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_SessionId** – An integer that is incremented by 1 for each file open operation in a session.

-- **Data_Doc_SharePointServiceContext** – A string used to correlate client-side and server-side logs, typically it is a kind of ID.
+- **Data_Doc_SharePointServiceContext** – A string used to correlate client-side and server-side logs, typically it's a kind of ID.

 - **Data_Doc_SizeInBytes** – File size in bytes.